-For our young man to grow up as our Lord did "in stature and wisdom" there is a spiritual/moral law as operational as the law of gravity.
-He must honor his father and mother.
+For us to grow up as our Lord did "in stature and wisdom"1 there is a spiritual/moral law as operational as the law of gravity.
+We must honor our parents.
 This principle threads its way throughout the fabric of any home.
-If the children do not honor their parents - then the whole tapestry of that home becomes a tattered, ragged cloth - lives are ruined, parents are heartbroken.1
+If we do not honor our parents - then the whole tapestry of our home becomes a tattered, ragged cloth - lives are ruined, parents are heartbroken.2